dharmesh-poriya/coding-questions/01_LeetCode Questions/Hard/0968_Binary Tree Cameras/Solution-01/readme.md

-<a href=""><h1></h1></a>

-- <h3>Question</h3>

-- <h3>Reference</h3>

 <a href="https://leetcode.com/problems/binary-tree-cameras/"><h1>968.
 Binary Tree Cameras</h1></a>

 - <h3>Question</h3>
    You are given the root of a binary tree.
 We install cameras on the tree nodes where each camera at a node can monitor its parent, itself, and its immediate children.Return the minimum number of cameras needed to monitor all nodes of the tree.
 <hr>

 - <h3>Examples</h3>